procodeninja33/SocialMedialSignIn/README.md

 Here We need to create a developer Account for Facebook, Twitter and Instagram.
 Google have there own fire base.

-We Start with the firebase, step 1: first off all go this link https://console.firebase.google.com/ if you have not created your account here then create a account step 2: Create a new project/app add there project name step 3 : After complation for project/app we get Firebase configration
+We Start with the firebase, step 1: first off all go this link https://console.firebase.google.com/ if you have not created your account here then create a account. step 2: Create a new project/app add there project name. step 3 : After complation for project/app we get Firebase configration.
 ```
   var firebaseConfig = {
     apiKey: "<API_KEY>",